-Thirty years ago today, the UK was trying to come to terms with the devastation that occurred on the night of 15th-16th October.
-A severe storm swept across the country, focusing the peak of its’ energy on southern regions.
+Thirty years ago today, the UK was coming to terms with the devastation that occurred on the night of 15–16 October 1987 whereby a severe storm swept across the country.
 The aftermath of this ‘Great Storm’ has had repercussions for woodlands and landscapes that are still being felt today…

-The Great Storm of 1987 was for the majority of people, a complete surprise.
-At its peak, it raged continuously for three to four hours, reached gusts of 110mph, caused the tragic death of 18 people and uprooted a staggering 15 million trees.
-The timing of the storm helped to minimise the number of human casualties as it occurred overnight rather than during daylight hours.
+The Great Storm of 1987, at its peak, raged continuously for three to four hours, reached gusts of 110mph, caused the tragic death of 18 people and uprooted a staggering 15-million trees.

-Many woodlands in the south east lost 95% of their trees; this loss was exacerbated by wet soils prior to the storm.
-Trees were literally torn up by the roots and flung onto the ground; the effect was catastrophic, fundamentally altering the affected landscapes, with the repercussions still being seen today.
+Many woodlands in the south-east lost 95% of their trees; this loss was exacerbated by wet soils prior to the storm and trees were literally torn up by the roots and flung onto the ground.
+The effect was catastrophic and fundamentally altered the affected landscapes, with the repercussions still being seen today.

-In the aftermath, initial reactions saw land managers diving in with chainsaws and diggers in an effort to remove the fallen trees.
-But this approach often led to further destruction and devastation through compaction of the sodden soils, leading to erosion and degraded conditions for regeneration, and the loss of what could have been ecologically valuable deadwood habitat.
+Initial reactions in many instances saw land managers diving in with chainsaws and diggers in an effort to remove the fallen trees, but this approach often led to further destruction and devastation through compaction of the sodden soils, resulting in erosion and degraded conditions, and the loss of what could have been ecologically valuable deadwood habitat.
 The removal of trees also took away the potential for natural regeneration, which could have been achieved if they had been left in situ.

-As the woodland canopies were opened up, species of fauna such as birds of prey were able to benefit due to their prey being made more accessible.
+As the woodland canopies were opened up, species of fauna such as birds of prey were able to benefit due to their quarry being made more accessible.

-The after effects of the storm, highlighted how precious trees are to many people on a personal level, this prompted the planting of more trees than ever before.
+The after effects of the storm highlighted just how precious trees are to many people on a personal level; this prompted the planting of more trees than ever before.

 Case Study – Toy’s Hill, Kent

-The effects were seen as a rare opportunity to study natural regeneration; therefore, a variety of approaches were implemented afterwards at Toy’s Hill – some of the areas were cleared and left to regenerate naturally, other areas were replanted following clearance, some areas were carefully cleared with a view to manage these areas as heathland habitat and a final strategy was to leave another section entirely to its own devices.
+The effects were seen as a rare opportunity to study natural regeneration; therefore, a variety of approaches were implemented: some of the areas were cleared and left to regenerate naturally, other areas were replanted following clearance, some areas were carefully cleared with a view to manage these areas as heathland habitat and a final strategy was to leave another section entirely to its own devices.

-Studies at Toy’s Hill have concluded that whilst the initial impact of the storm was one of destruction, it is likely that many of the trees that were there before the storm, were old and beyond their peak reproduction age, furthermore, the dense canopy precluded the growth of seedlings; the storm therefore, presented the opportunity for germination.
-In addition, it has been identified that more harm than good may have been done in the areas where regeneration was actively managed through clearance in efforts to speed it up – birch colonisation is more extensive in these areas than it might have been if the intervention had been lighter.
+Studies at Toy’s Hill have concluded that whilst the initial impact of the storm was one of destruction, it is likely that many of the trees that were there before the storm were old and beyond their peak reproduction age; furthermore, the dense canopy precluded the growth of seedlings – the storm therefore, presented the opportunity for germination.
+It has been identified that more harm than good may have been done in the areas where regeneration was actively managed through clearance.
+Birch colonisation was more extensive in these areas than it might have been if the intervention had been lighter.

 - The Management of Storm Damaged Woodland at Toy’s Hill, Kent.
 G. King, undated.